More documents can be found in the Green-e Energy Participant Portal (password required).

 - Appendix B: Green-e Energy Code of Conduct is one of the main governing documents of Green-e Energy, and outlines requirements for consumer protection and environmental standards.

 - Appendix D: Green-e Renewable Energy Standard for Canada and the United States (formerly Green-e Energy National Standard), v3.1.
 Covers renewable resource eligibility and product specifications.
-(The changes from v3.0 can be viewed here.)
+(View changes from v3.1 and 3.0.)
+(UPDATED)

 Green-e Eligibility Date Deadline for Green-e Reporting July 1, 2016–June 30, 2017 March 31, 2018 July 1, 2017–June 30, 2018 March 31, 2019 July 1, 2018–June 30, 2019 March 31, 2020 July 1, 2019–June 30, 2020 March 31, 2021

 NOTE: Section II.H of the Green-e Renewable Energy Standard for Canada and the United States also requires that eligible contracts be signed with 12 months of the generation's Green-e Energy Eligibility Date.

 - Appendix I: Green-e Glossary helps explain and define terms used in Green-e governing documents.